 These schemes strengthen the ability of authorised and trained professionals and organisations to work better together to identify vulnerability and risk early to make sure children and families get the help they need as early as possible.

 The Child Information Sharing (CIS) Scheme, which will start on 3 September 2018 for a first phase of organisations, will allow information sharing between authorised and trained professionals specifically to promote children’s wellbeing and safety.

 All Victorian children and young people from 0 to under 18 years of age will be covered by the new Scheme.

 The Family Violence Information Sharing (FVIS) Scheme, which was introduced on 28 February 2018, enables information sharing between authorised and trained organisations and professionals specifically to assess and manage family violence risk to children and adults.

-The Family Violence Risk Assessment and Risk Management Framework (the Framework) is being redeveloped in line with recommendation one of the Royal Commission into Family Violence.
+Multi-Agency Risk Assessment and Management (MARAM) Framework) is being redeveloped in line with recommendation one of the Royal Commission into Family Violence.
 The Framework will support authorised and trained organisations and professionals in their roles and responsibilities to specifically assess and manage family violence risk to better protect victims and hold perpetrators to account.

 How to participate